-- a.
-Agenda for appointment of directors - Preliminary information of the nominated person, such as title, name, age, type of director, educational background, experience, etc. - 2) Positions held in other companies with clear details of any Company that may potentially have a conflict of interest with the Company. - 3) Nomination criteria and procedures (in the case of appointment of a new director). - 4) Number of years in position and performance during the period as director (in the case of reappointment of directors). - 5) Approved by the Board of Directors serving as the Nominating Committee. - 6) The opinion of the Board of Directors is sufficient and clear for the shareholders to cast their vote. - b.
+a.
+Agenda for appointment of directors

+- Preliminary information of the nominated person such as title, name, age, type of director, education, work history, number of companies holding the position of directors. - 2) Positions held in other companies with clear details of any Company that may potentially have a conflict of interest with the Company. - 3) Nomination criteria and procedures (in the case of appointment of a new director). - 4) Date, month and year of appointment.
+Meeting attendance data in the past year (In case of appointment of former director) - 5) Approved by the Board of Directors serving as the Nominating Committee. - 6) The opinion of the Board of Directors is sufficient and clear for the shareholders to cast their vote. - b.
 Agenda to consider the remuneration of directors - 1) Amount and form of remuneration by position or responsibilities of the directors. - 2) Directors' remuneration policy. - 3) Criteria and procedures for determining remuneration. - 4) Other benefits received as director (presently the directors do not receive any other benefit apart from meeting allowance and annual bonus). - 5) Approved by the Board of Directors serving as the Remuneration Committee. - 6) The opinion of the Board of Directors is sufficient and clear for the shareholders to cast their vote. - c.
-Agenda to appoint the auditor and determine the audit fee. - 1) Name of the auditor and the audit firm. - 2) Experience and competence of the auditor. - 3) Independence of the auditor. - 4) Years of service to the Company (in case of appointment of the current auditor) or reason for the change of auditor (in case of appointment of a new auditor). - 5) How the suitability of the audit fee together with other fees of the auditor is determined. - 6) Approved by the Audit Committee. - 7) The opinion of the Board of Directors is sufficient and clear for the shareholders to cast their vote. - d.
-Agenda on dividend payment - 1) Dividend policy. - 2) Actual amount to be allocated compared with the policy. - 3) Reason why dividend payment does not conform to the policy. - 4) The opinion of the Board of Directors is sufficient and clear for the shareholders to cast their vote. - e.
-Agenda to consider material matters of the Company, such as capital increase / decrease, amendment of regulations, business sale / dissolution / transfer / merger etc. - 1) Details of the matter proposed. - 2) Objective, reason or necessity. - 3) Impact on the Company and its shareholders. - 4) The opinion of the Board of Directors is sufficient and clear for the shareholders to cast their vote. - 1.3 The Board of Directors facilitates shareholder participation and voting in meetings and refrains from any action that could limit the opportunities of the shareholders to attend the meeting.
+Agenda to appoint the auditor and determine the audit fee. - 1) Name of the auditor and the audit firm. - 2) Experience and competence of the auditor. - 3) Independence of the auditor. - Years of service to the Company (in case of appointment of the current auditor) or reason for the change of auditor (in case of appointment of a new auditor). - 5) How the suitability of the audit fee together with other fees of the auditor is determined. - 6) Approved by the Audit Committee. - 7) The opinion of the Board of Directors is sufficient and clear for the shareholders to cast their vote. - d.
+Agenda on dividend payment - 1) Dividend policy. - 2) The amount of dividends to be paid together with reasons and information for consideration. - 3) Reason why dividend payment does not conform to the policy. - 4) The opinion of the Board of Directors is sufficient and clear for the shareholders to cast their vote. - e.
+Agenda to consider material matters of the Company, such as capital increase / decrease, amendment of regulations, business sale / dissolution / transfer / merger etc. - 1) Details of the matter proposed. - 2) Objective, reason or necessity. - 3) Impact on the Company and its shareholders. - 4) The opinion of the Board of Directors is sufficient and clear for the shareholders to cast their vote.

+1.3 The Board of Directors facilitates shareholder participation and voting in meetings and refrains from any action that could limit the opportunities of the shareholders to attend the meeting.
 The procedures for attending and voting should not be complicated or too costly for shareholders, and the meeting location should have sufficient size and easily accessible.